ghost-fvtt/FVTT-Autocomplete-Inline-Properties/CONTRIBUTING.md

 Unless there is a very specific need, support for sheets from other modules will _not_ be added to AIP.
-Instead, it is recommended that those modules add the support on their side by injecting corresponding configuration into the AIP configuration during the `init` hook.
+Instead, it is recommended that those modules add the support on their side by injecting corresponding configuration into the AIP configuration using the `aipSetup` hook event.

 ## Adding support for new systems and modules

 Adding support for a new system in AIP is quite simple.
 All that is needed is adding a corresponding entry in the [`package-config.mjs`](modules/package-config.mjs) file.

-Modules can add their own configuration to `game.modules.get("autocomplete-inline-properties").API.PACKAGE_CONFIG` during the `init` hook.
+Modules can add their own configuration to the `packageConfig` that is passed as a parameter with the `aipSetup` hook event.

+**⚠️ Note:** The previous way of adding configurations to `game.modules.get("autocomplete-inline-properties").API.PACKAGE_CONFIG` during the `init` hook event is deprecated and will be removed in a future version.

 The [`package-config.mjs`](modules/package-config.mjs) file contains detailed documentation that explains the structure of the AIP configuration.
 Additionally, the configurations for the already supported systems can serve as examples.